saanchita-paul/inventory_api/README.md

 Please ensure the Bearer token is provided in the appropriate manner to authenticate your API requests effectively and securely.

+**Currently, the API endpoints do not possess authorization requirements, allowing access without the presence of an authentication system.**

 ```http
 POST /api/auth/login
 ```